scalable-web-systems/kubernetes-design/README.md

 - More Nodes: With more nodes one can duplicate the node or service and distribute traffic among them.
 Another way is to use the secondary node/nodes as a backup service, though that would potentially lead to wasting resources.
 - Master Slave Approach: This approach is quite useful especially in the context of databases.
 The main question here is what if a database goes down.
 This can be mitigated by having a master database off which slaves replicate.
 So in the case master goes down, one of the slaves can become a master.
 There can be additional complexity such as having multiple masters or having read only slaves/write only slaves.
+- Master - Master Approach: This is like the master slave approach however in this case the two or more nodes, all get read requests and write loads are distributed among the master nodes.
+The advantage it is a simple automatic failover.
+The main disadvatange is that it is loosely consistent and it is not as simple as master-slave to configure.
 - Multiple Regions: Having all resources in one region can also mean a SPOF.
 For instance, all your services in the cloud are in the US east region.
 To avoid, infrastructure going down in one area or a natural disaster happenning, having services and resources split across multiple regions is a good practice.

 An Example Diagram of master slave approach: